-Now you’re probably thinking there’s no way that something WITH beans and WITHOUT sugar could even remotely possible be good.
+Now you’re probably thinking there’s no way that something WITH beans and WITHOUT sugar could even remotely, possibly be good.
 Hear me out.
 I went through rigorous testing to ensure my taste buds weren’t wacked out when I made these:

-When I told him they had beans in them, he looked at me like I had a third eye.
+When I told Mr. Crumbs that they had beans in them, he looked at me like I had a third eye.

 “Really?” he asked.
 “Yes, really,” I replied.